 - Search engines, like Google, rate sites higher when accessibility features are in place.
 LinkedIn Learning course, Using Accessibility to improve SEO.

-Here’s How
+How To

-- to add alternate text to images,
+- Add alternate text to images.

-- appropriately use color,
+- Appropriately use color.

-- caption and audio describe media,
+- Caption and audio describe media.

-- make documents (pdfs and Microsoft Office) accessible,
+- Make documents (pdfs and Microsoft Office) accessible.

-- standard compliant semantic page structure, especially hierarchical headers.
+- Standard compliant semantic page structure, especially hierarchical headers.

 Quick Overview: Everyone is different!